 It is up to the group member what is discussed during a call.
-Telephone Community groups talk about everything and anything.
+Telephone Groups talk about everything and anything.
 We have groups that chat about what they watch on TV, things they’ve heard about on the news or issues that matter to them.
 One group discovered that they were all musical and had an impromptu telephone jamming session.

 Does it cost anything to take part?

 It is free to take part in our Telephone Groups as we have funding to help support their running costs.
 Members of Telephone Groups are called by a telephone operator and added to their telephone group so no charge is made to their telephone bill.

 We receive no funding from the government and rely on the income from our teleconferencing service run by The Phone Co-op, grants from trusts and foundations and donations from the general public.

 Do I have to join in my group every week?

 We encourage people to attend every session but understand that people often need to miss a call sometimes because of medical appointments, being unwell or going on holiday etc. If you are not able to join in let us know so we can let your group know you are ok.

 How long does a Telephone Group last for?

 We aim to run a service that is there for as long as it is needed.
 This varies from person to person.
 Some people take part in a Telephone Group for a few weeks, others for months.